Digital requirements engineering with an INCOSE-derived SysML meta-model

 Wymorian theory of requirements is based in set theory \citep{wymore1993model} and is not directly applicable to SysML models.
 This formulation of the problem space enables mathematical queries to assist in requirements V\&V and may in particular assess completeness of a requirement set.
 The basic modeling construct is called a system design requirement and is defined as a sextuple including: 1) input/output requirement, 2) technology requirement, 3) performance requirement, 4) cost requirement, 5) trade-off requirement, and 6) system test requirement.
 Compared to Wymorian theory of requirements, MBSR is more relevant to modern MBSE practice because of its integration with SysML models.
 Integration of this alternative MBSE theory with SysML remains an open area of research \citep{wach2019can}, and SysML v2 may provide new research opportunities due to its strong semantic foundations compared to v1.

 Property-Based Requirements (PBRs) are another mathematical formulation of system requirements based on a semilattice \citep{micouin2008toward, bernard2012requirements}.
-This formulation may be applied to other modeling languages such as AADL, Modelica, and VHDL-AMS, but \citet{micouin2008toward} focuses the presentation on SysML.
-Like MBSR, PBR extends the standard SysML requirement element by creating a PBRequirement stereotype, and like MBSR, the PBRequirement stereotype provides four primary attributes representing 1) Condition, 2) Carrier, 3) Property, and 4) Domain \citep{micouin2008toward}.
+This formulation may be applied to other modeling languages such as AADL, Modelica, and VHDL-AMS, but \citet{micouin2008toward} focuses the presentation on SysML. \SA{While PBRs focus on the integration and computation of physical properties to prepare for system V\&V, our work emphasizes the importance of well-formed requirement statements whose components are SysML model elements.} Like MBSR, PBR extends the standard SysML requirement element by creating a PBRequirement stereotype, and like MBSR, the PBRequirement stereotype provides four primary attributes representing 1) Condition, 2) Carrier, 3) Property, and 4) Domain \citep{micouin2008toward}.